Is my OCD different, & can it be treated?

 OCD can manifest in a variety of ways, and it is common for people with OCD to think that their experience of OCD is different to other subtypes that they have heard of, & therefore can not be treated.
 Thankfully, this is not the case

-Being bothered by certain sounds, Contamination fears, Causing harm by accident, Causing harm to others on purpose, Existential obsessions, Fear of losing important things, Fear of saying the wrong thing, Fear of thinking the wrong thing, Moral obsessions, Intrusive nonsense sounds, words, music, Intrusive violent images, Harm obsessions, Losing one’s personality or positive qualities, Need to know obsessions, Neutral obsessions, Obsessions about obsessions, Pedophilic obsessions, Racist obsessions, Relationship obsessions, Religious obsessions, Incest obsessions, Sexual obsessions, Sexual orientation obsessions, Gender obsessions, Somatic (body-focused) obsessions, Superstitious obsessions, Magical thinking obsessions, Symmetry, counting, even/odd numbers, order, & exactness
+Being bothered by certain sounds, Causing harm by accident, Causing harm to others on purpose, Existential obsessions, Fear of losing important things, Fear of saying the wrong thing, Fear of doing the wrong thing, Fear of thinking the wrong thing, Moral obsessions, Intrusive nonsense sounds, words, music, Intrusive violent images, Harm obsessions, Losing one’s personality or positive qualities, Need to know obsessions, Neutral obsessions, Obsessions about obsessions, Pedophilic obsessions, Racist obsessions, Relationship obsessions, Religious obsessions, Incest obsessions, Sexual obsessions, Sexual orientation obsessions, Gender obsessions, Somatic (body-focused) obsessions, Superstitious obsessions, Magical thinking obsessions

 Existential OCD can cover many different ideas, including “What if I’m not real?”
 “What if the world isn’t real?”
 “What if I’m alone and no-one else exists?
 “What if I’m in a dream?
 “If I do something will there be any consequences or am I in a simulation where nothing matters?”
 “What if I have imagined my life & achievements?,” & many many more.
 These thoughts & related experiences can be very unsettling & anxiety-provoking